meisnate12/MK-Docs/docs/files/overview.md

 ???+ example "Setting Example"

-    This sets the colleciton to only build if the builders find at **minimum 10 items** and will sync itmes to the collection (removing items that no longer are found by the builders).
+    This sets the colleciton to only build if the builders find at **minimum 10 items** and will sync items to the collection (removing items that no longer are found by the builders).

     ```yaml
     collections: